You are here

 - Malwarebytes: A free version of Malwarebytes is available at https://www.malwarebytes.com.
 A paid version which actively protects you is also available.

 - Adobe Creative Cloud: Go to https://www.adobe.com to set up a personal account.
 Download any files you saved in Creative Cloud or transfer it to a new, personal Creative Cloud subscription.

 - Box and OneDrive: Both cloud services currently offer a free account: a 10 GB Box option, or a 5 5GB OneDrive option.
 (Note: a personal Office 365 account includes a 1 TB OneDrive account.)

 - Zoom: You will not continue to have access to your Zoom account through Pitt after you retire.
 You may want to sign up for a free, personal account to use the service in the future.
 If you want to save any meeting recordings that you have stored in the cloud, you may want to download them from Panopto or Zoom.
 If you have recurring meetings, you should cancel them and ask a University colleague to reschedule them.

 ✓ Software/Services You Can Continue to Use or Purchase

-- LastPass: Your Premium account is yours for life, to generate and store secure passwords for all your accounts.
-Note: You will lose access to your Enterprise account upon retiring.
+- LastPass: Generate and store secure passwords for all your accounts.
+Note: You will lose access to your Business account upon retiring.